2le/style_guide/ruby-style-guide.md

     end
     ```

-* Don't use parentheses around the condition of an `if/unless/while`,
+* Don't use parentheses around a simple condition in an `if/unless/while`,
-  unless the condition contains an assignment (see "Using the return
+  unless the condition contains an assignment (see "Using the return value
-  value of `=`" below).
+  of `=`" below).

     ```Ruby
     # bad